 If students are looking for a resource to learn concepts in a better way and also practice and prepare for their exams, then the NCERT Exemplar textbooks are all that one needs.
 They have textbooks for all classes and subjects of NCERT.
 Students can now access the NCERT Exemplar Solutions available subject-wise to clear any doubts regarding the concepts and problems in these textbooks.
 All the solutions are created following the latest CBSE patterns, to help students score better marks.

 The 4th Chapter of NCERT Exemplar Solutions for Class 12 Mathematics is Determinants.
 This chapter covers topics such as introduction to determinants, then a determinant matrix of order one, two and three, properties of the determinant, minors and cofactor, adjoint and the inverse of a matrix, applications of matrices and solution of the system of linear equations using the inverse of a matrix.
 Further, students can make use of the solutions PDF of NCERT Exemplar Solutions for Class 12 Maths Chapter 4 Determinants from the links given below to learn and understand all the concepts of determinants in an easy manner.

-Access answers to NCERT Exemplar Solutions For Class 12 Maths Chapter 4 Determinants
+Access Answers to NCERT Exemplar Class 12 Maths Chapter 4 Determinants

 Exercise 4.3 Page No: 77